nuxt/website-v2/content/ja/guides/directory-structure/assets.md

 ]
 ```

-Which means that every file below 1 KB will be inlined as base-64 data URL.
+Which means that every file below 1 kB will be inlined as base64 data URL.
 Otherwise, the image/font will be copied in its corresponding folder (inside the `.nuxt` directory) with a name containing a version hash for better caching.

 When launching your application with `nuxt`, your template in `pages/index.vue`: